-Obama administration vetoes U.S. ITC import ban on iPhone 4, iPad 2 and other Apple devicesAlex Wagner - Deputy Managing Editor, News Desk
+Obama administration vetoes U.S. ITC import ban on iPhone 4, iPad 2 and other Apple devicesAlex Wagner - Editorial Director of News and Content

 Earlier this year, the U.S. International Trade Commission issued an import ban on several Apple iPhone and iPad devices that it felt had infringed upon a Samsung-held patent.
 The Obama administration today made the decision to intervene and veto the ban, though, the first time that a president has overturned an ITC product ban since 1987.